Education researchers and practitioners are rapidly bringing forth powerful new ideas to help students perform better in school and on tests.

 - Organize to-do lists around medium term objectives (like projects, etc.), not a list of daily tasks

-One of the most important ways students can begin to transform their academic lives is simply to realize that intelligence (even measured IQ) is not static and can grow over time, and genetics plays a far smaller role in academic performance than many people realize.
-With the right mindset and focused-practice, any given student can get As in even the most daunting subjects, like calculus or physics.
-Truly accepting and believing the premise that you are in full control of your academic life and can build your intelligence steadily over time is a foundational step in improving performance in school.
-Books in this section explore this and related themes.
+One of the most important ways students can begin to transform their academic lives is to realize that intelligence is not static and can grow over time.
+Genetics matters, but not as much as most people probably think it does.
+With the right mindset and focused-practice, most students can earn As in daunting subjects, like calculus or physics.
+Truly accepting the premise that you are in full control of your academic life and can build your intelligence steadily over time is a foundational step in improving performance in school.
+Character traits such as "grit' and persistence are far more important than you probably think (e.g., they are on average more important in earning high grades than performance on IQ tests).

 - How Children Succeed: Grit, Curiosity, and the Hidden Power of Character – by Paul Tough